paquettg/php-html-parser/README.md

 **enforceEncoding**

-The enforceEncoding, by default null, option will enforce an charater set to be used for reading the content and returning the content in that encoding.
+The enforceEncoding, by default null, option will enforce an character set to be used for reading the content and returning the content in that encoding.
 Setting it to null will trigger an attempt to figure out the encoding from within the content of the string given instead.

 **cleanupInput**

-Set this to `true` to skip the entire clean up phase of the parser.
+Set this to `false` to skip the entire clean up phase of the parser.
 If this is set to true the next 3 options will be ignored.
-Defaults to `false`.
+Defaults to `true`.

 **removeScripts**